Group 1 Automotive (GPI) Cut to “Hold” at Zacks Investment Research

-Zacks Investment Research downgraded shares of Group 1 Automotive (NYSE:GPI) from a buy rating to a hold rating in a report released on Friday morning.
+Group 1 Automotive (NYSE:GPI) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Thursday.

-Group 1 Automotive (NYSE:GPI) last posted its quarterly earnings data on Thursday, October 25th.
-The company reported $2.47 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.39 by $0.08.
-The business had revenue of $2.89 billion during the quarter.
+Group 1 Automotive (NYSE:GPI) last issued its earnings results on Thursday, October 25th.
+The company reported $2.47 EPS for the quarter, topping analysts’ consensus estimates of $2.39 by $0.08.
+The firm had revenue of $2.89 billion during the quarter.
 Group 1 Automotive had a net margin of 2.05% and a return on equity of 15.48%.
-As a group, sell-side analysts anticipate that Group 1 Automotive will post 8.88 EPS for the current fiscal year.
+On average, sell-side analysts anticipate that Group 1 Automotive will post 8.88 earnings per share for the current year.

-Group 1 Automotive announced that its board has approved a stock repurchase plan on Thursday, October 25th that allows the company to buyback $100.00 million in shares.
-This buyback authorization allows the company to purchase up to 9.5% of its shares through open market purchases.
-Shares buyback plans are typically an indication that the company’s board of directors believes its shares are undervalued.
+Group 1 Automotive announced that its Board of Directors has authorized a share repurchase plan on Thursday, October 25th that authorizes the company to repurchase $100.00 million in shares.
+This repurchase authorization authorizes the company to purchase up to 9.5% of its shares through open market purchases.
+Shares repurchase plans are typically an indication that the company’s board of directors believes its shares are undervalued.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, December 17th.
-Investors of record on Monday, December 3rd will be paid a dividend of $0.26 per share.
-This represents a $1.04 annualized dividend and a yield of 2.05%.
-The ex-dividend date is Friday, November 30th.
-Group 1 Automotive’s dividend payout ratio is presently 13.45%.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Vident Investment Advisory LLC lifted its stake in Group 1 Automotive by 1.5% during the second quarter.
-Vident Investment Advisory LLC now owns 44,100 shares of the company’s stock valued at $2,778,000 after purchasing an additional 660 shares during the last quarter.
-Rhumbline Advisers lifted its stake in Group 1 Automotive by 1.5% during the second quarter.
-Rhumbline Advisers now owns 51,977 shares of the company’s stock valued at $3,275,000 after purchasing an additional 759 shares during the last quarter.
-Flinton Capital Management LLC lifted its stake in Group 1 Automotive by 74.4% during the second quarter.
-Flinton Capital Management LLC now owns 2,400 shares of the company’s stock valued at $151,000 after purchasing an additional 1,024 shares during the last quarter.
-IndexIQ Advisors LLC lifted its stake in Group 1 Automotive by 3.9% during the third quarter.
-IndexIQ Advisors LLC now owns 34,791 shares of the company’s stock valued at $2,258,000 after purchasing an additional 1,315 shares during the last quarter.
-Finally, Meadow Creek Investment Management LLC lifted its stake in Group 1 Automotive by 74.4% during the second quarter.
-Meadow Creek Investment Management LLC now owns 3,300 shares of the company’s stock valued at $208,000 after purchasing an additional 1,408 shares during the last quarter.
-99.86% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Livingston Group Asset Management CO operating as Southport Capital Management purchased a new stake in Group 1 Automotive in the third quarter valued at $109,000.
+BlueMountain Capital Management LLC purchased a new stake in Group 1 Automotive in the second quarter valued at $119,000.
+Tower Research Capital LLC TRC purchased a new stake in Group 1 Automotive in the second quarter valued at $135,000.
+Flinton Capital Management LLC lifted its position in Group 1 Automotive by 74.4% in the second quarter.
+Flinton Capital Management LLC now owns 2,400 shares of the company’s stock valued at $151,000 after acquiring an additional 1,024 shares during the last quarter.
+Finally, Meadow Creek Investment Management LLC lifted its position in Group 1 Automotive by 74.4% in the second quarter.
+Meadow Creek Investment Management LLC now owns 3,300 shares of the company’s stock valued at $208,000 after acquiring an additional 1,408 shares during the last quarter.
+99.86% of the stock is owned by hedge funds and other institutional investors.

 Group 1 Automotive, Inc, through its subsidiaries, operates in the automotive retail industry.
 It sells new and used cars, light trucks, and vehicle parts; arranges vehicle financing; sells service and insurance contracts; and provides automotive maintenance and repair services.
 The company has operations primarily in the metropolitan areas of Alabama, California, Florida, Georgia, Kansas, Louisiana, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New Mexico, Oklahoma, South Carolina, and Texas in the United States; 28 towns in the United Kingdom; and in the metropolitan markets of Sao Paulo, Parana, Mato Grosso do Sul, and Santa Catarina, Brazil.